barischrooneyj/progress/README.md

 frontend with: `open frontend-result/bin/progress-dom-exe.jsexe/index.html`.

 We can also compile with GHC instead of GHCJS `nix-build -o frontend-result-warp -A ghc.frontend`.
-Then run the generated executable with `frontend-result-warp/bin/progress-frontend-exe` to open a browser window displaying the frontend.
+Then run the generated executable `frontend-result-warp/bin/progress-frontend-warp-exe` which will serve the frontend on 'localhost:3003'.

-You can enter the reflex sandbox from the root directory with `./reflex-platform/try-reflex`.
+To compile (but not build) on file changes first enter the reflex sandbox from the root directory with `./reflex-platform/try-reflex`.
 Then from the `progress-frontend` directory run `ghcid -c cabal repl lib:progress-frontend`.
-This will recompile the project on file changes.